markanderstam/sye-tools/sye-azure/README.md

 ## Authentication

 Authentication against Azure is performed using an interactive login.
-The first time you run the `sye azure` command for a cluster, it will prompt you to open a web-browser and login.
+The first time you run the `sye azure` command for a cluster (or explicitly issue a `sye azure login` command), it will prompt you to open a web-browser and login.
 When you have logged in, the generated credentials will be stored under `~/.sye/`.
 The stored credentials are normally only valid for one hour and then you have to login again.

+The default file used to store the credentials is `default.tokens.json` which can be changed using the `--profile` parameter for all the `sye azure` commands.
+This enables the use of more than one parallel session.

+A session may be invalidated using the `sye azure logout` command.

 ## Cluster resources